ase379/gpprofile2017/README.md

 Additional features are:

-- Using NameThreadForDebuggin()g for tracing the thread names in the result files.
+- Using NameThreadForDebugging() for tracing the thread names in the result files.
 - The PRF output filename can be now be configured using several placeholders, e.g. the ModuleName or the ProcessName and ID.
 - The help system now uses CHM instead of HLP.
 HLP is not supported anymore by modern OSes.